'Miracle he's alive': Driver hospitalized after semi truck falls off overpass in KCK

 The driver was carrying produce in the truck and failed to negotiate the curve, according to Tiffany Bush, a highway patrol spokeswoman.

-The truck crashed over the side of the overpass and fell about 60 feet to the ground below.
+The truck crashed over the side of the overpass and fell about 60 feet to the ground.

 The crash left wreckage strewn below the overpass in an area beside the nearby roads.